What weather conditions are best for drying laundry outside?

 Beware, UV degrades synthetic fibres and fades dyes over time.
 Dark colours and synthetics are better hung in shade on a breezy day than left in strong direct sun for hours.

-The bacterial villain you haven't heard of
+The bacterial villain

 There's a reason clothes dried slowly in low airflow have that damp, slightly sour smell.
 It has a name: Moraxella osloensis.